antonprv/portfolio-website/README.md

 # Personal Portfolio

 I've decided to make this repo public in case anyone would be curious or would like to make something similar.
+It currently has mock data, and will be updated in the future.

 The site is [currently live](https://antonprv.github.io/portfolio-website/).